Rutherfords Punting

 Our boats

 Your guide will ensure that you board the punt safely from our moorings.
-On board you’ll find our punts are dressed with plush cushions and blankets for your comfort.
-There are unique tables for drinks and nibbles and on hand we have umbrellas should there be unexpected inclement weather.
+On board you'll find our punts are dressed with plush cushions and blankets for your comfort.
+There are unique tables for drinks and nibbles, and on hand, we have umbrellas should there be unexpected rain.
+If you've ordered any food or drinks, these will be onboard your punt when you arrive.

 WHERE IS THE CLOSEST TAXI DROP OFF POINT?

 You can get a taxi straight to Bridge Street, right beside the Quayside in Cambridge.
-If you follow the boardwalk from the Quay area you’ll find the Rutherford’s Bookings Desk next to the moorings.
+If you follow the boardwalk from the Quay area, you'll find the Rutherford's Bookings Desk next to the moorings.
 An alternative is to catch a taxi to La Mimosa.
-If you walk onto Jesus Green then around the restaurant, you'll join the boardwalk from the other side - all in all both routes involve about 2 minutes walking.
+If you walk onto Jesus Green and then around the restaurant, you'll join the boardwalk from the other side - all in all, both routes involve about 2 minutes of walking.

 HOW MANY PEOPLE DO YOUR PUNTS SEAT?